1. Water Damage

 complete guide to water damage

 Water damage is something that can plague anyone with a home.
-It can happen to any home owner or renter—apartment or condo.
+It can happen to any homeowner or renter—apartment or condo.
 Trailers can suffer from water damage, too.
 Most things that get wet can be destroyed by water, but some things are more susceptible than others.
 A monthly maintenance checklist for your home is a great way to avoid these things, but it can be difficult to tell sometimes.
 It's always a good idea to have homeowners' and flood insurance.

 With this guide, you will learn all sorts of things about water damage.
 These things include how to look for water damage, repairing surfaces of water damage, and more.
-Restoration is possible when it comes to a lot of things, but some things can’t be saved.
+Restoration is possible when it comes to many things, but some things can’t be saved.
 It depends entirely on the classes of water damage, which will be explained below.
 There is also a possibility that the water damage is from “black” water, which is an entirely different sort of damage.

 What is water damage?